 What to Do When Your Ex Stops Paying the Mortgage

 Divorces and separations are stressful and upsetting times.
 When children and property are involved, things seem to be exacerbated even more.
+Paying your mortgage after separating might become a challenge.
 There are times, despite promises of financial support, where one party stops putting money towards the mortgage or paying it completely.
 Often this is the individual who is no longer living at the property.
 However, when it comes to their financial obligations, it is not as cut and dry as simply stopping payments.

-Lots of couples take out a joint mortgage when they buy a property.
+Lots of couples take out a joint mortgage when they buy a property and so what happens to a mortgage after separating?
 For couples, a joint mortgage means you are both seen as single owners and have equal rights in the property.
 However, one important aspect of a joint mortgage is that everyone named on the mortgage is responsible for making repayments.
+Or in other words, you’re both jointly and severally liable.
 Therefore, even if they are not living in the house, arrears on the account will have a detrimental effect on both parties.
-If one party does not pay their share of the mortgage, they may not be offered credit in the future.
+If one party does not pay their share of the mortgage, this will have an effect on their credit ranking and they may not be offered credit in the future.

 You want to stay in the property

-If you want to stay in your home but your ex is not keeping up their part of the mortgage get in touch with a solicitor for legal advice.
-Also call your mortgage provider as soon as possible.
-Most providers are happy to help you as much as possible as long as you keep lines of communication open and are contributing regularly to your mortgage, no matter how much it is.
+If you want to stay in your home but your ex is not keeping up their mortgage payments get in touch with a solicitor for legal advice.
+Also, call your mortgage provider as soon as possible.
+Most mortgage lenders are happy to help you as much as possible as long as you keep lines of communication open and are contributing regularly to your mortgage, no matter how much it is.

 You are happy to leave the property